eclipse-archived/kiso/docs/website/content/4. Contribution guide/using_cmake.md

 Make sure to use lowercase letters for directory naming where possible to avoid problems in case-sensitive filesystems.

 Tests and mockup test headers go into the `test` subdirectory of each library.
-For information on how testing is organized in KISO, please check the [Unit Testing Guide]({{< relref "unit_testing_guide" >}}).
+For information on how testing is organized in Kiso, please check the [Unit Testing Guide]({{< relref "unit_testing_guide" >}}).

 ### Third Party
-Some third party libraries are shipped with KISO and are ready to compile and use out of the box.
+Some third party libraries are shipped with Kiso and are ready to compile and use out of the box.
 There are also libraries that cannot be integrated due to licensing terms.
-Each thirdparty library that KISO uses or ships with is under it's own directory in the `/thirdparty` tree.
+Each thirdparty library that Kiso uses or ships with is under it's own directory in the `/thirdparty` tree.
 It's important that the directory name and CMake target name for the library match so that CMake is able to build only what's necessary instead of every library in the subtree.
-For thirdparty libraries that do not support CMake out of the box, we make sure to create a basic `CMakeLists.txt` file to enable integration of that library with KISO.
+For thirdparty libraries that do not support CMake out of the box, we make sure to create a basic `CMakeLists.txt` file to enable integration of that library with Kiso.

 In addition to the `CMakeLists.txt`, each library's subdirectory also contains: